Our role (or job!) as Governors of the School...

 Sometimes governors might not all agree on something and will ask the Senior Leadership Team or teachers to provide more data, before moving ahead.
 Ultimately we come to an agreement with a majority vote.

-Everyone in our School Community hold governors responsible for the direction the school takes but we can conclude that the Governing Body is very supportive of the way the school is run.
+Everyone in our School Community hold governors responsible for the direction the school takes but we can conclude that the Governing Board is very supportive of the way the school is run.

-A message from Debbie Evans, one of our Foundation Governors:
+A message from one of our Foundation Governors:

 "We all take an active role in improving the quality of teaching and leadership within the school to the highest levels and have a strong grasp of the impact of a good education and caring school community on children of all abilities, and are a supporter of small, inclusive, village schools.
 We are keen to support pupils, parents and staff in their journey through Snarestone School to ensure the best outcome for every child."